pfyhr/statordata/README.md

 ## Acknowledgement

 ![Alvier logo](figures/svg/Alvier_mechatronics_logo.svg)

 The stators, testing, and writing of this paper were supported by [Alvier Mechatronics](https://www.alviermechatronics.com/).
-For similar data or for development of new machines with accurately captured simulation losses, please contact Alvier Mechatronics via their website.
+For similar data, or for development of new machines with accurately captured simulation losses, please contact Alvier Mechatronics via their [website](https://www.alviermechatronics.com/).